Did your Aloe Vera roots break off?

 Check the plant from all angles and see if there are any roots attached to it.
 This is again crucial because you will get to know whether there are any roots left for the plant to grow again in the future.

-If there are none, you might have to use other propagation techniques to get the plant back to its normal life.
+If there are no roots on the Aloe plant, you might have to try water propagation to get the plant back to its normal life.
 So, take a close look at the roots and lower stem of your Aloe.

 Done with the primary inspection?